soligen2010/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ### Sub_protocol CABELL_V3_TELEMETRY - *1*
 4 to 16 channels with telemetry (RSSI, V1, V2).
 V1 & V2 can be used to return any analog voltage between 0 and 5 volts, so can be used for battery voltage or any other sensor that provides an analog voltage.

+### Sub_protocol CABELL_V3_BIND_FALESAFE_NOPULSE - *5*
+This sub-protocol is only used during binding.
+If this is selected during the bind, then the RX uses No Pulses as the failsafe action.
+During failsafe, the RX puts out no signal, this applies to all output protocols, even those that have a failsafe flag like SBUS.

 ### Sub_protocol CABELL_SET_FAIL_SAFE - *6*
 Stores failsafe values in the RX.
 The channel values are set when the sub-protocol is changed to 6, so hold sticks in place as the sub-protocol is changed.